sven-hash/docs/docs/nym-simple-websocket-tutorial.md

     main();
     ```
-    * `main()` - This function will be the first function that we will want to declare our file.
+    * `main()` - This function will be the first function that we will want to declare in our file.
 It is where the main bulk of logic is 'queued up to run' within the application.
-Think of the function as the 'function in charge' that lists what order we should run our logic in to make our Application work as desired for the user.
 This is exactly where we will want to try to make a connection with the Nym Websocket Client.
-We also want to call this at the bottom, so we can et our code know that it has to be executed on starting up the Application when we open it in the browser (eventually).
+We also want to call this at the bottom of the file so it is executed when we launch the application.

      * `connectWebsocket(url)` - In this function, we return a Promise which attempts to establish a websocket connection to the url value that we pass into it as our parameter.
 If its successful , we will be notified in our application and our websocket client, If not successful, we will receive an error in our application.
 We are going to write the code for this further in the tutorial.